World Languages

 Chinese I, II, and III

 Beginning and intermediate Chinese courses focus on developing listening, speaking, reading, and writing skills in modern standard Chinese, using pinyin and simplified characters.
 Emphasis is placed on establishing a solid foundation in speaking, tones, and general pronunciation.
-As students progress through the program, they deepen their understanding of Chinese language and culture with the help of multimedia materials and acquire the ability to thrive in a real-world Chinese-speaking environment.
+As students progress through the program, they deepen their understanding of Chinese language and culture with the help of multimedia materials and acquire the ability to thrive in real-world Chinese-speaking environments.
+The class provides opportunities for students to practice their listening, speaking, reading and writing skills daily, and prepares students to use Chinese in authentic real-life settings.

 • Latin

 The Latin program gives students facility in reading Latin and an understanding and appreciation of Roman civilization.
 All Latin classes emphasize the language, literature, history, and culture of the ancient Romans.
 From the beginning of the program, students learn to recognize Latin idioms in poetry and prose, capture the brilliance of literary allusion, and express their opinions within the context of academic research.
 College Prep has an active and vibrant Latin Club.
-All Latin students take the National Latin Exam in March, and those who choose to take AP Latin are thoroughly prepared for the examination in May.
+All Latin students take the National Latin Exam in March.

 Latin l, II, and III

 Latin is a beautiful language.
 To access its glory, students spend the beginning courses delving into the basics, including grammar, vocabulary, culture, and history.
 Etymologies, legal and medical expressions, and introductory research techniques for the field of Classics are introduced.
-Wheelock’s Latin is the primary textbook, with supplemental stories and fables from Thirty-Eight Latin Stories.
+The primary textbook is Wheelock’s Latin, with supplemental stories and fables from Thirty-Eight Latin Stories.
 Intermediate courses mark the first foray into sustained Roman literature, focusing on translation, interpretation, and context.
-Students learn to recognize idiomatic expressions within specific periods of history.
-Both prose and poetry are read in preparation for AP Latin.
+Students read both poetry and prose and learn to recognize idiomatic expressions within specific periods of history.
 Students explore the period from the Late Republic to the Julio-Claudian Dynasty; this span incorporates the traditional periods of Classical and Golden Latin, including works from Catullus, Cicero, Horace, and Ovid.

 • Spanish